 What can we do to prevent or relieve them?

 Be sure to tell your child's health care team about any side effects that happen during treatment and afterward, too.
 Tell them even if you do not think the side effects are serious.
-This discussion should include physical, emotional, and social effects of medulloblastoma.
+This discussion should include physical, emotional, social, and financial effects of medulloblastoma.

 Looking for More on How to Track Side Effects?